I started Startizer 5 years ago, so borderline maniacal obsession.

 The thing evolved from those small seeds to a private blueprint to guide founders including me, for when the time came.
 And it did come, and went.

 I made MVP v1, which covered all the steps in Excel, and released a part of it to rapturous acclaim.
 Tumbleweed rolling all over the place.
 It was not unexpected, I didn’t follow any of the guidelines nor recommendations.
-I just needed to hit that milestone of having done it and released it.
-That was January 2019.
+I needed to hit that milestone of having done it and released it.
+That was at the start of 2019.

 So, 10 months later I finish MVP v2, which this time was not the whole thing.
 From Excel to Access; I am all about the tech-stack.